 To discuss the single married person, (because let’s be honest, we all know one) I reached out to Anita Chlipala, a licensed marital and family therapist whose Chicago-based practice offers individual and couples coaching and counseling.

-Chlipala, who explained that she has seen many couples that face this issue said there are many possible reasons for it, including the below examples:
+Chlipala, who explained that she has seen many couples that face this issue said there are many possible reasons for it, including the examples below:

 1. The single married person’s needs aren’t being met and he or she is searching outside the relationship for fulfillment.